Citi taps Goldman exec to lead healthcare-focused dealmaking 'super group' -memo

 Chuck joins from Goldman Sachs, where he was a partner for over 10 years in his 16 years with the company.
 He was most recently head of West Region Advisory, West Coast Healthcare, and head of the Los Angeles Office.

-Chuck spent 10 years at Morgan Stanley (MS.N), where he focused on healthcare investment banking.
+Chuck spent 10 years at Morgan Stanley, where he focused on healthcare investment banking.
+(Reporting by Noor Zainab Hussain in Bengaluru; Editing by Anil D’Silva)

 Our Standards: The Thomson Reuters Trust Principles.